Chang'e 4

 Chang'e 4 (/tʃa:ŋˈə/; 嫦娥四号 (Chang'e No. 4)) is a robotic spacecraft mission in the Chinese Lunar Exploration Program of the CNSA.
 It made a soft landing on the far side of the Moon, the first spacecraft to do so, on 3 January 2019.

 A communication relay satellite, Queqiao, was first launched to a halo orbit near the Earth–Moon L_{2} point in May 2018.
 The robotic lander and Yutu-2 (玉兔二号 (Jade Rabbit No. 2)) rover were launched on 7 December 2018 and entered lunar orbit on 12 December 2018, before landing on the Moon's far side.
 On 15 January it was announced that seeds had sprouted in the lunar lander's biological experiment, the first plants to sprout on the Moon.
 The mission is the follow-up to Chang'e 3, the first Chinese landing on the Moon.

 The spacecraft was originally built as a backup for Chang'e 3 and became available after Chang'e 3 landed successfully in 2013.
 The configuration of Chang'e 4 was adjusted to meet new scientific and performance objectives.
 Like its predecessors, the mission is named after Chang'e, the Chinese Moon goddess.

-In November 2019, Chang'e 4 mission team was awarded Gold Medal by the Royal Aeronautical Society.
-In October 2020, the mission was awarded the World Space Award by the International Astronautical Federation.
-Both were the first time for any Chinese mission to receive such awards.
+In November 2019, the Chang'e 4 mission team was awarded a Gold Medal by the Royal Aeronautical Society.
+In October 2020, the team was awarded the World Space Award by the International Astronautical Federation.
+Both marked the first time that a Chinese mission had won their respective reward.